Medialog

 Welcome!

-Welcome to my media log :-D I just like to write my silly and dumb opinion about stuff I've watched or played recently -w-
+This is my media log :-D were I like to write my silly and dumb opinion about stuff I've watched or played recently -w-

-There might be spoilers ahead so watch out if you plan to play or watch some of the stuff discussed here.
-Stuff is posted with recently watched stuff.
-I might add other kinds of media if needed, but I just mostly watch or play stuff really lol
+There might be spoilers ahead so watch out if you plan to play or watch something listed here, I might add other kinds of media if needed, but I mostly watch or play stuff really lol

 Sorry about the Marie Rose overload on this page (I'M NOT SORRY >:-DD)